-We get many requests for work flows to achieve a variety of business mapping results.
+We get many requests for workflows to achieve various business mapping results.
 One common request is to derive demographic data from a circle around a point on a demographic map.
-In other words, here’s an address, draw a 25 mile circle around it and tell me the population of that area.
+In other words, here’s an address; draw a 25-mile circle around it and tell me the population of that area.
 The above describes demographic mapping by ZIP code.

-Many customers require demographic data circle query search results in their work.
-These population or income results add value to strategic planning, expansion planning, competitor analysis, and other business analysis.
+Many customers require demographic data from radius search results in their work.
+These Census-based population, age, or income categories add value to strategic planning, expansion planning, competitor mapping, and other business analysis.
 It truly makes Map Business Online a demographic mapping software.

 Like a Circle in a Circle or a Wheel Within a Wheel